mbukowicz/mbukowicz.github.io/_posts/2020-05-31-how-kafka-stores-messages.md

 * <code>log.segment.bytes</code> to limit segment log file size in bytes

 For example, if you set <code>log.roll.hours = 3</code> then every 3 hours
-a new log segment file will be created.
+a new log segment file will be created (unless of course
+<code>log.segment.bytes</code> gets exceeded sooner).

 Alright, but you may be asking yourself, why those log segments are needed at all?